The Astronaut From Britney Spears' "Oops!... I Did It Again" Video Saves Lives Now

 At the end of the video, Swanson moonwalks, or more accurately, Mars-walks right out of Spears' life, and after this gig, he basically did the same to Hollywood.
 His only other acting credit is the 2003 film Neverland, a nightmarish take on Peter Pan.
 But Swanson had good reason for ghosting celebrity; he was busy getting his degree in medicine.

 In 2006, he graduated from Columbia University's College of Physicians and Surgeons.
-Dr. Swanson specializes in orthopedic surgery, specifically in the foot and ankle.
-He worked as a trauma surgeon in Phoenix, AZ in the mid-aughts, according to BuzzFeed, before moving to Alpharetta, GA where he currently works as an orthopedic surgery specialist "specializing in the treatment of complex fractures."
+Dr. Swanson specialises in orthopedic surgery, specifically in the foot and ankle.
+He worked as a trauma surgeon in Phoenix, Arizona in the mid-aughts, according to BuzzFeed, before moving to Alpharetta, Georgia where he currently works as an orthopaedic surgery specialist "specialising in the treatment of complex fractures."
 He seems to be getting great reviews for his work, too.
 And judging from his photo, he doesn't look all that different than he did during his "Oops!" days.

 Advertisement